 We seek to own properties that are well located in high quality sub-markets with highly accessible street access and attractive supply and demand characteristics, providing our properties with strong and stable cash flows that are less sensitive to the fluctuations of the general economy.
 Many of these markets have multiple barriers to entry against increased supply, including zoning restrictions against new construction and new construction costs that we believe are higher than our properties' fair market value.
+We have an attractive, high quality potential acquisition pipeline that we expect will continue to drive our future growth.

-As of March 31, 2019, we owned a geographically diversified portfolio of 531 self storage properties, located in 28 states and Puerto Rico, comprising approximately 32.1 million rentable square feet, configured in approximately 257,000 storage units.
-Of these properties, 260 were acquired by us from our PROs, 270 were acquired from third-party sellers and one was acquired from the 2016 Joint Venture.
+As of March 31, 2021, we owned a geographically diversified portfolio of 667 self storage properties, located in 33 states and Puerto Rico, comprising approximately 40.8 million rentable square feet, configured in approximately 321,000 storage units.
+Of these properties, 283 were acquired by us from our PROs, 383 were acquired from third-party sellers and one was acquired from the 2016 Joint Venture.

-During the three months ended March 31, 2019, we acquired 32 self storage properties for \$194.6 million, comprising approximately 1.7 million rentable square feet, configured in approximately 15,000 storage units.
-Of these acquisitions, 13 were acquired from our PROs, 18 were acquired from third-party sellers and one was acquired from the 2016 Joint Venture.
+During the three months ended March 31, 2021, we acquired 23 self storage properties for \$166.0 million, comprising approximately 1.5 million rentable square feet, configured in approximately 11,300 storage units.
+Of these acquisitions, seven were acquired from our PROs and 16 were acquired from third-party sellers.